 Things to do at Horseshoe Bend

-Hiking Horseshoe Bend
+Hiking to the Horseshoe Bend overlook

 Kayaking at Horseshoe Bend